 The need for NOCS

 Over 100 people attend the various NOCS clubs and drop in per week, without any active outreach to our target group.
 NOCS is the only place of its kind in Dorset – and some considerable way beyond – for young people and adults with anxiety and social communication difficulties, or mental health challenges.
 Click here to visit NOC’s Facebook page›

 Although a high proportion of our members have additional needs, some do not.
 NOCS is fully inclusive and the presence of this wide range of people with shared interests helps us all to operate in a supportive community, including those with and without additional social interaction needs.
 The presence of this diverse mix of enthusiastic games players is core to how we operate as a supportive community.
 It’s very important to our work that NOCS retains this wide appeal, whilst targeting particular support to those with specific social needs.

-People with ASD or mental health challenges are an under-funded and hard-to-reach community who may experience significant levels of social and economic exclusion.
+People with ASC or mental health challenges are an under-funded and hard-to-reach community who may experience significant levels of social and economic exclusion.
 Some struggle even to leave their homes, a situation worsened in our predominantly rural community where people may experience rural isolation and where public transport, public services and opportunities to meet others with similar needs are all scarce.

 Asperger’s, Mental Health and ‘NEETS’

 The three main groups with specific social needs who are present in disproportionate numbers in NOCS community are those with Asperger’s, mental health difficulties, or those under 25 who are not in education, employment or training (‘NEETS’).
 In practice there is considerable overlap between the three groups; some have diagnosed conditions whilst others do not.
 However, a high proportion have difficulties with social communication and anxiety.

 The National Autistic Society (NAS) estimates there are c.700,000 people on the autism spectrum in the UK – 1.1% of the population.
 If you include their families, autism is a part of daily life for 2.8 million people.
-Estimates of the incidence of people with ASDs in Dorset match that in the general population.
+Estimates of the incidence of people with ASCs in Dorset match that in the general population.